 So, with these thoughts in mind, I thought the messaging of a recent AdSense spot from Acquisio that showed up in my Gmail was quite appropriate.
 Here’s the ad:

+It’s blurry, but in case you can’t read it: PPC Management Tool for Agencies Your Clients Will Love You Again!
 I love that call to action: Your Clients Will Love You Again!
-I’ll be the first to admit that I have not batted 1000 with clients – I’ve lost a couple of clients who I guess you could say never “loved” me for my paid search management.
+I’ll be the first to admit that I have not batted .1000 with clients – I’ve lost a couple of clients who I guess you could say never “loved” me for my paid search management.
 But I think I am still around .950 or greater – the Acquisio messaging makes it sound like hitting a blooper once in a series would be a success.

 The other message inherent in this ad is that software can solve an agency’s problems – I assume either through better bid management or more likely pretty reports that can show the client that the agency is doing something.
 While I do believe that software is a must for large paid search campaigns, if your underlying paid search optimization approach isn’t sound in the first place, there is no software that acts as a panacea to cure all your ills.

 But hey, if I’m an agency exec that sees that Acquisio ad, and I’ve had a hard time keeping paid search clients in the portfolio, I’d probably be willing to believe that software could be my magic ticket.
 Oh for those halcyon days of the 1980s – when client boondoggles and million dollar monthly invoices were par for the course!
 Sorry agencies, the days of “corporate unaccountability” are numbered, even with Acquisio.